middleman/middlemanapp.com/source/localizable/advanced/external-pipeline.html.markdown

   latency: 1
 ```

-# Broccoli Example
+## Broccoli Example

-Broccoli is a powerful asset pipeline in the node ecosystem.
-With a myriad of plugins it can accomodate most pre-processing needs: CSS-languages (SCSS, compass), minification (uglifyJS et. al), module loaders, transpilation (babel etc) and much more.
+[Broccoli] is a powerful asset pipeline in the Node ecosystem.
+With a myriad of

-Read more about broccoli: https://github.com/broccolijs/broccoli

-*config.rb*
+plugins it can accomodate most pre-processing needs: CSS-languages (SCSS,
+Compass), minification (UglifyJS et. al), module loaders, transpilation (Babel,
+etc.) and much more.

+`config.rb`

 ```ruby
 activate :external_pipeline,